 It’s true.
 Wherever you install a Morris wallpaper, it will look good.
 Perfect for enhancing the antique look in your 19th century-built home’s hallway paired with tiled flooring and a paneled staircase.
 Or for bringing a vintage look in your newly built home’s master bedroom such as our Graften Pattern design as shown in the room above.
 Accompanied with subtle grey and white bedding, this green botanical wallpaper looks just the part in this new home.
 We’re sure Morris would approve!

 This William Morris strawberry thief wallpaper will add dark Victorian-inspired décor into your home.
 It is said that Queen Victoria herself was a fan of dark shades and thus, many of her people followed in her footsteps!
 However, we aren’t Victorian.
 Instead, we are used to light interiors where white is our best friend.
 Because of this, you may think dark colours will make your home appear smaller and glum.
 But something gradual like this classic Morris Birds wall mural, with its specks of orange, will be a great way to test the waters.
 Simply ensure there is enough natural light in the room and you will be surprised that a near-black design like this Morris wallpaper, can in fact open up a room.

 Despite their age, William Morris wallpaper is on-trend

 Although some of his designs are over 150 years old, this Tulip Pattern wallpaper couldn’t be more on-trend!
 This picture-perfect sage green wallpaper has everything we love: in a popular green shade, folksy and beautifully vintage.
 Ideal for a stylish living room accompanied with neutral and green room accessories or for a calming master bedroom feature wall, this botanical print mural is sure to create a wow factor in any room.

 Have you fallen for our William Morris wallpapers?
 Why not take a look at the rest of his collection?
-Tell us your favorite by leaving a comment below!
+Tell us your favourite by leaving a comment below!